 Sitting at 2000m, it is the highest-located of the La Plagne villages and one of its largest.
-It is an ideal family ski holiday destination with its pedestrianized centre, great restaurants and ease of access to its numerous family amenities.
+It is an ideal ski holiday destination with its pedestrianised centre, great restaurants and ease of access to its numerous amenities.
 Developed in 1981 by architect, Michel Bezancon, Belle Plagne was designed with traditional Savoyard charm as an inspiration.

 Located high up in the mountains, Belle Plagne is also one of La Plagne village's most stunningly beautiful resorts.
 From its stylish and contemporary style wooden-clad buildings to the amazing backdrop views of the mountain range at every turn, it is certainly one of the area's most picturesque resorts.
 Thanks to its south-facing position, it also receives swathes of sunlight during the season.

 Belle Plagne also has excellent snow conditions all season.
 Its high altitude and brilliant snow record see it covered in snow from early December up until late April.
 Holidaymakers have access to up to 225km of snowsure pistes as well as an additional 22km on the Les Arcs side of the Vanoise Express Cable Car.
 Belle Plagne’s slopes cater to all ski ability types from beginners to advanced-level skiers; if you’re after a bit of refreshment while you’re out there on the slopes, you can catch a ride to one of several mountain huts on a snowcat!

 Belle Plagne is the best-located village in the Plagne ski area.
 It sits at 2050m and has fast access to Roche de Mio and the Plagne glacier, basically, you can get anywhere fast if you’re staying in Belle Plagne.